magento/pwa-studio/README.md

 If you have an issue that cannot be resolved, please [create an issue][].

+### PWA Studio UI Kit for Adobe XD

+Adobe XD makes handoff between designers and engineers more efficient through easy-to-use collaboration tools.
+The PWA Studio UI Kit contains a collection of templates and components compatible with Adobe Commerce.

 ### Join the conversation

 If you have any project questions, concerns, or contribution ideas, join our [#pwa slack channel][]!